Come see the Festival on July 20-21, 2019!

 As a result of its extensive community support, the Southern Oregon Kite Festival has become the largest retail sales weekend of the summer for many businesses in the Brookings-Harbor community.
 Restaurant patronage increases heavily and all motels and campgrounds are filled (some, by reservation, as early as the previous October), as the population of the region doubles for the weekend.

-In an effort to increase this effect, the SOKF has recently expanded to include the indoor kite flying demonstration on Friday night.
+In an effort to increase this effect, in 2014 the SOKF expanded to include the indoor kite flying demonstration on Friday night.

 Who Does It?